 Goldman Sachs Private Wealth Management

-Indeed, an excerpt from Goldman Sachs’ Business Principles, which the firm claims to be the foundation of its culture, iterates its commitment to embracing and understanding all people, regardless of culture and sexual orientation, stating “being diverse is not optional; it is what we must be”.
+An excerpt from its Business Principles, which the firm claims is the foundation of its culture, explicitly reiterates its commitment to embracing and understanding all people, regardless of cultural and sexual orientation – “Being diverse is not optional; it is what we must be”.